-Meet Nikki a law school dropout is trying to make her try at being independent, after she finally got out of her over bearing immigrant mother’s house.
-She tries to distance herself from her Sikh community that is too traditional and sexist for her liking.
-Impetuously she signs up to teach Creative English course for the widows of her Punjabi community to earn some quick bucks.
+Meet Nikki, a law school dropout, is trying to make her try at being independent after she finally got out of her over-bearing immigrant mother’s house.
+She tries to distance herself from her Sikh community, that is too traditional and sexist for her liking.
+Impetuously, she signs up to teach a Creative English course for the widows of her Punjabi community to earn some quick bucks.

-While the traditional Sikh community considers these as scandalous acts especially for widows to be involved in, the women with Nikki’s help continue their lessons.
-They try and keep it a secret from the ‘Brotherhood’ a self appointed moral police who take it upon themselves to protect the virtue of the woman in their clan.
+While the traditional Sikh community considers this as a scandalous act, especially for widows to be involved in, the women (with Nikki’s help) continue their lessons.
+They try and keep it a secret from the ‘Brotherhood’, a self appointed moral police team, who take it upon themselves to protect the virtue of the woman in their clan.

 Did the Brotherhood have a hand in her death?
 Does Nikki’s attempt to bring in empowerment to these widows through erotica meet with the same hatred?
 You will have to read the Erotic Stories for Punjabi Widows on your own to find the answers.

 Erotic Stories for Punjabi Widows is one of the most ‘un-put-down-able’ book I read so far this year.
 I read through it fast and still couldn’t get to the last page quick enough.
 I needed to know the answers right then and there.
 But sensibility prevailed and I didn’t peek into the last page to find the answers.
 The writing was crisp and fast paced.

 While I didn’t like Nikki’s holier-than-thou attitude, I was able to relate to her at some point (or did I?) coming from a desi background and all.
 She reminded of the small sexist things that we do because our tradition demands it and how hapless women who can’t and won’t fight against them are.